Understand what's covered by your health plan.

 Plans cover preventive and diagnostic care differently

-The care you receive is considered either preventive or diagnostic, and each health plan covers each of these differently.
+The care you receive is considered either preventive or diagnostic.
+Each health plan covers these differently.

 Helps you stay healthier — before you have symptoms.